FranciscoKnebel/br-scraper/SUPPORTED.md

 - Full
 - Outdated

 `*` [Balão da Informática](http://www.balaodainformatica.com.br/) uses JavaScript to obtain the regular product price, making it so that the price is not on the DOM at page load.
-Due to that, regularPrice is currently not supported, but discountPrice works as expected.
+Due to that, regularPrice is simulated using discountPercent, from the store configuration file.